KyleProtho/Question-Cards/README.md

 3. Test the application with your new questions
 4. Submit your changes

-## 📝 License

-This project is open source and available under the MIT License.

 ## 🎲 Current Dataset

-The application comes with 412 carefully curated conversation starter questions designed to foster meaningful connections while respecting boundaries through the category filtering system.
+The application comes nearly 800 carefully curated conversation starter questions designed to foster meaningful connections while respecting boundaries through the category filtering system.